pbssubhash/h0neytr4p/README.md

 <br>

+## Adjusted for T-Pot

+h0neytr4p has been revised for T-Pot:
+- Add Docker support (Dockerfile, docker-compose.yml)
+- Use a single logfile instead of two
+- Log to JSON instead of CSV
+- Enrich log file with more info (i.e. Cookies, Headers, Destination Port)
+- Improve trap support on different ports

 ## What is h0neytr4p?

 Honeytrap (a.k.a h0neytr4p) is an easy to configure, deploy honeypot for protecting against web recon and exploiting.